fgallina/palienwarey/README.rst

 -----------------------------------------------------------------------

-This is handy for when you want an specific configuration shared for most zones that belong to a group but you need one or more zones in it to be different.
-For this there's the ``--override-groups`` switch.
+This is handy for when you want an specific configuration shared for most zones but you have special rules for others.
+For this there's the ``--cascade`` switch.

 Consider this example::